Saturday, October 30/ November 06/ November 13, 2021, 3–7 pm (Central European Time, CET)

 Social impact, social practice, storytelling, community engagement, art and social change through art, collaboration, community building, art and activism

-The participants are asked to arrive with a chosen topic and prints of work they intend to use for this project.
+The participants need a computer with a camera and an intact internet connection to participate in this online workshop.
+The participants are asked to prepare a chosen topic and files of work they intend to use for this project.

 Can images instigate social change?
 If so, how do we measure the social impact of art?